fujitake/vantiq-related/docs/eng/terraform_aws.md

 # VANTIQ on EKS with Terraform
-The simplest configuration of AWS Infrastructure to configure Vantiq Public Cloud.
+The simplest configuration of AWS Infrastructure to configure Public facing Private Cloud.

 ## Configuration